goschtl/zope/zc.async/branches/dev/src/zc/async/README.txt

     a callback.
 For this use case, though, realize that the job will be called with no arguments, so you must supply all necessary arguments for the callable on creation time.

+.. [#setLiveAnnotation]  Here's the real rule, which is more complex.
+    *Do not send non-persistent mutables or a persistent.Persistent object without a connection, unless you do not refer to it again in the current job.*

+.. [#getLiveAnnotation] Here's the real rule. *To prevent surprising
+    errors, do not request an annotation that might be a persistent object.*

+.. [#stop_reactor]

+    >>> reactor.stop()